Monday, 17 July 2023

 A smaller tomb off one side of the main chamber

-About 25 miles east of Nafplion, we visited Epidaurus which is home to the ancient Sanctuary of Asklepios.
-In addition to being a place of worship, the Sanctuary is the earliest known organized sanatorium and is often said to mark the beginnings of a movement away from reliance on divine healing toward a science of medicine.
-Close by is the C4 BC Theater which when it was built was used in conjunction with the sanatorium to treat some ailments.
-The theater seats12,000 and is renowned for its architectural beauty and perfect acoustics.
+About 40 km east of Nafplion, we visited Epidaurus which is home to the ancient Sanctuary of Asclepius, the Greek god of medicine.
+In addition to being a place of worship, the Sanctuary is the earliest known organized sanatorium and is often said to mark the beginning of a movement away from reliance on divine healing toward a science of medicine.
+Close by is the C4 BC Theatre which when it was built was used in conjunction with the sanatorium to treat some ailments.
+The Theater seats 12,000 and is renowned for its architectural beauty and perfect acoustics.
 While we were there they were setting up for a performance - Classical Greek tragedies and comedies are hosted there each weekend during summer.

-We had two excellent historians on board engaged by the Smithsonian Institute.
-They brought so much of the ancient history of the region where we were travelling come alive.
+The whole day was a wonderful walk through history.
+Back on board we had two excellent historians engaged by the Smithsonian Institute.
+They brought so much of the ancient history of the region where we were travelling come to life.

 No comments: